For more information, please contact:

 Elementary Counselors List Middle School Counselors List High School Counselors List

-School counselors help identify and minimize roadblocks to student learning and promote student success by supporting academic, college/career, and social/emotional development.
+School counselors help identify and minimize roadblocks to student learning and promote student success by supporting academic, college/career, and life skill development.

 To prevent or remediate the effects that negative influences have on a student’s ability to learn, school counselors intervene directly or indirectly in three primary roles; Counselor, Consultant, and Teacher.